 Shockingly, available data indicates that animals bred to be killed for food outweigh Earth’s wild mammals and birds by a factor of ten (and this figure does not include fish who are farmed).
 Each year in Australia, approximately 635 million chickens are slaughtered, 31 million sheep, 8 million cattle, and 5 million pigs – and every single one of these animals requires feed from crops or land to graze on.

 Research suggests that if everyone shifted to a plant-based diet we could reduce global land use for agriculture by 75%, and still feed the existing human population.
 And at the very same time, we would be slowing human-caused global warming by reducing the emissions generated by the animal agriculture sector and allowing forests to regenerate on cleared land.

-The climate crisis may feel like a future threat, but with Australia’s recent and devastating bushfires that killed or displaced nearly 3 billion animals, it is clear we are already feeling the immediate effects.
-According to the UN’s Intergovernmental Panel on Climate Change, global warming – which is playing a part in fires, drought, and other extreme weather events – is being fuelled by our high consumption of meat and dairy.
+Australia’s recent and devastating bushfires killed or displaced nearly 3 billion animals.
+According to the UN’s Intergovernmental Panel on Climate Change, human-caused global warming – which is playing a part in fires, drought, and other extreme weather events – is being fuelled by our high consumption of meat and dairy.

 Due to the impacts that farming animals has on the land and the climate, an in-depth report from Oxford University has called out avoiding meat and dairy as the ‘single biggest’ way to reduce our impact on Earth.

 Opting for protein sources like beans, tofu, or nuts has been found to be the most climate-friendly way to eat – even more so than choosing the ‘lowest impact’ animal meat available.
 This means to holistically address the climate crisis, we must look at the energy we use to power our cars and homes, and the food we use to fuel our bodies.